Neuroscience PhD Landing Hero with Page Title

 Understanding the Brain-Body Connection

 Some researchers seek to clarify the development or function of the brain at the cellular, molecular, or genetic levels.
 Others seek to understand how the nervous system processes information, controls autonomic functions, regulates states of consciousness, or determines behavior.
 Still others search for the means to diagnose, prevent, and successfully treat malignant brain tumors, congenital and acquired brain diseases, neurodegenerative diseases, or dysfunctions caused by pathologic states in brain structure.
-All are committed to educate graduate students in the neurosciences.
+All are committed to educate graduate students in the neurosciences in a supportive and inclusive environment.

 About the Program

-Students in the Neuroscience Graduate Program begin their program by taking core courses in biomedical sciences and neurology and completing three laboratory rotations to develop technical skills and identify potential laboratories for thesis research before taking their Candidacy Exams.
+Students in the Neuroscience Graduate Program begin by taking core courses in biomedical sciences and fundamental neuroscience, and completing three laboratory rotations to develop technical skills and identify potential laboratories for thesis research before taking their Qualifying Exams.

-All accepted students receive full stipends and paid tuition costs, allowing for full-time graduate studies.
+All accepted doctoral students receive a stipend and paid tuition costs, allowing for full-time graduate studies.

 The interdepartmental structure of the Neuroscience PhD program provides students with the flexibility to take multidisciplinary approaches to research problems in neuroscience, and collaborations among laboratories are strongly encouraged.
 Research programs are well-supported by grants from private and public funds, particularly from the National Institutes of Health.

-Penn State College of Medicine provides a pleasant environment that promotes research and learning.
+Penn State College of Medicine provides a collegial environment that promotes research and learning.

 Our immediate goal is to prepare students to assume responsible positions as researchers or teachers in the neurosciences.
 Our ultimate goal is to provide a foundation that will prepare them for leadership positions in academia, industry or a wide range of related disciplines.
-Graduates of the program have been very competitive for good positions in postdoctoral training, teaching, and as independent investigators.
+Graduates of the program have transitioned to careers in academic science, industry, healthcare and administration.

 More About Penn State College of Medicine